Amirksr/reduCart/README.md

 - Improve **code clarity** and **maintainability** by organizing the project into modular components and folders.
 - Demonstrate best practices in **React state management** using Redux.

+## 🚀 Live Demo

+Check out the live version of the project here: [reduCart Demo on Vercel](https://redu-cart.vercel.app)

 ## 🛠️ Tech Stack

 - **React** — UI Library